hanzoai/runtime/PREPARING_YOUR_CHANGES.md

 ## Developer's Certificate of Origin

-Any contributions to Daytona must only contain code that can legally be contributed to Daytona, and which the Daytona project can distribute under its license.
+Any contributions to Runtime must only contain code that can legally be contributed to Runtime, and which the Runtime project can distribute under its license.

-Prior to contributing to Daytona please read the [Developer's Certificate of Origin](https://developercertificate.org/) and sign-off all commits with the `--signoff` option provided by `git commit`.
+Prior to contributing to Runtime please read the [Developer's Certificate of Origin](https://developercertificate.org/) and sign-off all commits with the `--signoff` option provided by `git commit`.
 For example:

 ```
 git commit --signoff --message "This is the commit message"